dioptra-io/iprs/_pages/about.md

 ## Team

 IPRS is built using free, open-source, liberally-licensed code that was created over the course of two completed doctoral dissertations.
 Kevin Vermeulen was the lead author of [Diamond-Miner](https://github.com/dioptra-io/diamond-miner).
 Matthieu Gouel was the lead author of [Zeph](https://github.com/dioptra-io/zeph) and [Iris](https://github.com/dioptra-io/iris).
-Former post-doctoral fellow Maxime Mouchet was a significant contributor to Zeph and Iris and was the lead author of [Caracal](https://github.com/dioptra-io/caracal).
+Former post-doctoral fellow Maxime Mouchet was the lead author of [Caracal](https://github.com/dioptra-io/caracal), in addition to having contributed significantly to Zeph and Iris.

 This code has been put into production by research engineers Saied Kazemi and Elena Nardi.